noahgrant/resourcerer/README.md

 import 'js/core/resourcerer-config;
 ```

-3. Use the hook or HOC to request your models in any component:
+3. Use your preferred abstraction (`useResources` hook or `withResources` HOC) to request your models in any component:

     1. ### useResources